BuildForSDG/wasteCoin-Frontend/README.md

 ## CONTRIBUTING
 If this project sounds interesting to you and you'd like to contribute, thank you!
-First, you can send a mail to buildforsdg@andela.com to indicate your interest, why you'd like to support and what forms of support you can bring to the table, but here are areas we think we'd need the most help in this project :
+First, you can send a mail to indicate your interest, why you'd like to support and what forms of support you can bring to the table, but here are areas we think we'd need the most help in this project :
 1. This app is about encouraging good waste disposal habit, rewarding such habit and inturn saving the ecosystem.
 Thus, Ideas on improvement are welcome
-2. You could help to check out the [Web app](https://waste1234.herokuapp.com) or download the  [Android Mobile APK](https://s3.amazonaws.com/gonativeio/static/5edbc58d67540a290b490255/app-release.apk) and report any bugs.
+2. You could help to check out the [Web app](https://waste1234.herokuapp.com) or download the  [Android Mobile APK](https://s3.amazonaws.com/gonativeio/static/5edbc58d67540a290b490255/app-release.apk) and report any bugs via the forms on the website.

 ## Acknowledgements
 Team -105 wants to explicitly thank [Facebook](https://facebook.com) and [Andela](https://andela.com) for their support and assistance throughout this project.
 Special shoutout to [Sam Esidem](https://github.com/esidem), [Charles Odili](www.linkedin.com/in/charlesodili), [Amaka Mbaegbu](www.linkedin.com/in/amymbaegbu/), [Joy Ejiofoh](https://ng.linkedin.com/in/joy-ejiofoh) and [Cliff Gor](www.linkedin.com/in/cliff-gor/) for their assitance, patience and availability to help us through our difficulties.